LeeRobertsMe/docker-django-template/README.md

 cd your-project-name
 ```

-### 2. Set Up Environment
+### 2. Database Environment

-Copy the example env file and customise:
+This project is pre-configured to use PostgreSQL via Docker Compose.

+To configure your local database connection, copy the example environment file:

 ```bash
 cp .env.example .env
 ```

-Edit .env with your desired configuration (DB name, password, etc).
+Edit the .env file and update the configuration values as desired.
+The database container will be available under the hostname db inside Docker.

+ℹ️ This template does not use SQLite — all persistence is handled through Postgres.

 ### 3. Build & Start the App